-SOS!
-How Do I Stop My Cream Eyeshadow From Creasing?December 19, 2019
+How Do I Stop My Cream Eyeshadow From Creasing?September 07, 2022

-The same way we prep our skin with a full routine pre-foundation, Glazer says it’s important to prep your eyelid pre-eyeshadow.
-Before even grabbing eye-makeup, make sure your moisturizer and eye cream has dried down completely.
+The same way you prep your skin with a full routine pre-foundation, Glazer says it’s important to prep your eyelid pre-eyeshadow.
+Before even grabbing eye makeup, make sure your moisturizer and eye cream have dried down completely.
 Putting cream shadow on top of a wet base will make it more difficult for the shadow to adhere in the long run.

-Using an eyeshadow primer is a must, especially if you have really oily eyelids.
+Using an eyeshadow primer is a must, especially if you have oily eyelids.
 “I’m all about layering products,” says Glazer.
-“Applying primer in a sheer layer under the cream shadow will prevent your eyeshadow from looking chunky and help give you the long-lasting, greasy sheen that you want with this kind of shadow.”
+“Applying primer in a sheer layer under the cream shadow will prevent your eyeshadow from looking chunky and help give you the long-lasting sheen that you want with this kind of shadow.”
 We love using the Urban Decay Eyeshadow Primer Potion.

-Glazer says that looking for formulas with long-wear or crease-proof claims will cut down your struggle significantly.
-“The technology is so advanced now, seriously trust in the science.”
-When it comes to her personal favorites, Maybelline New York Color Tattoo and Giorgio Armani Eye Tint Liquid Shadow make the cut.
-And we understand why: Both eyeshadows are vibrant and hold up extremely well throughout the day.
+Glazer says that formulas with long-wear or crease-proof claims will cut down your struggle significantly.
+“The technology is so advanced now; seriously trust in the science,” she says.
+When it comes to her personal favorites, the Maybelline New York Color Tattoo and Giorgio Armani Beauty Eye Tint Liquid Shadow make the cut.
+We understand why: Both eyeshadows are vibrant and hold up well throughout the day.
 We also recommend the NYX Professional Makeup Ultimate Glow Shots for another affordable option.